Programs & Events Calendar

 Friday, April 26, 2024, 5 to 7 p.m.

 New Hampshire craftsmen have a long tradition of clockmaking, dating back three centuries.
 Three speakers will offer different perspectives on this important aspect of New England’s history: John Delaney (of Delaney Antique Clocks and PBS Antiques Roadshow), John Fitzwilliam (clock restorer, collector, and dealer), and clock scholar Damon DiMauro (professor at Gordon College).
 A small number of clocks from the New Hampshire Historical Society’s extensive collection, donated by Charles Parsons, will be on display at the event.
 This program is part of the New England regional meeting of the National Association of Watch and Clock Collectors (NAWCC).
-This is a members-only event, at the special invitation of the NAWCC.
-Space is limited, and registration is required.
-Register through Eventbrite or by calling 603-228-6688.
+This event is sold out.

 Book Talk: Northern Voices *FREE*